 The strategy — a university-wide initiative aimed at creating a “meaningful and diverse student life that encourages connections and a sense of belonging” — is expected to have wide-reaching implications for student experiences with education along with their interactions and campus participation until 2022.

-The 2018 Student Experience Survey (SES), released last month, examines student outcomes in skills development, learner engagement, teaching quality, student support, and access to learning resources.
-It found that university students continue to rate their tertiary education experience lower than students in the United States and the United Kingdom.
+The 2018 Student Experience Survey (SES), released last month, examines student outcomes in learner engagement, teaching quality and student support, amongst other things.
+It found that Australian university students continue to rate their tertiary education experience below students in the United States and the United Kingdom.

 Overall educational experience outcomes remained even lower for Indigenous students, students with disabilities, students with lower socio-economic status, and culturally and linguistically diverse students.
 Students from these backgrounds more frequently reported considering dropping out of their degrees for health, workload, and financial reasons.